CloudLabsAI-Azure/AIW-DevOps/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T003-SBS.md

                   CR_PAT: $(CR_PAT)
 ```

 6. The deploy-infrastructure.ps1 uses an environment variable $(CR_PAT).
-You need to set this as secret variable in the pipeline.
+You need to set this as a secret variable in the pipeline.
 Press the variables button on top of the pipeline editor
 ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/varButtron.png)

 Add a secret variable CR_PAT and set it to secret.